 S.P.O.R. - a suspicious pile of rocks, often marking the hiding place of a letterbox.
 Letterboxers will often use rocks to both obscure a letterbox and secure it in its hiding place.

-For more information about letterboxing, check out the links on the next page.
+For more information about letterboxing, check out the links below.